 Understanding the documents

-When you receive a notification in the mail, it will include two sheets which describe the mailing explains where to call for help.
+When you receive a notification in the mail from the Los Angeles County Registrar-Recorder/County Clerk’s Office, it will include two sheets which describe the mailing and explain where to call for help.
 The notification also includes a copy of the document that was recorded.
-You can find out the type of deed that was recorded by finding the white sheet that has the words, “WHEN RECORDED MAIL TO” in the top left-hand corner.
+You can find out the type of document that was recorded by finding the white sheet that has the words, “WHEN RECORDED MAIL TO” in the top left-hand corner.
 The title of the document will be on that page.
 Copies of a Notices of Default or Notice of Sale will have clear titles.

 Documents that change ownership

 Adding or removing a name from title changes property ownership.
 Signing and recording one of the following documents will change ownership:

 - A Grant Deed is used to transfer real property from one person or entity to another person or entity.

 - A Quitclaim Deed releases any interest in real property (Grantor) and passes that interest to another person (Grantee).

 If you give full ownership of your property to someone else, you will be listed on the Grant Deed as the Grantor.
 Check the signature to be sure that it is yours.

 If you give only part ownership to someone else, you will be listed as both the Grantor and Grantee, along with the person you gave interest to.
 Your signature must appear on the document.